-In the area of Homelessness, the administration of the CDBG homeless services set-aside, ESG, and certain local and state funds for homeless services are guided by funding policies set annually by the Continuum of Care Board.
+In the area of Homelessness, the administration of the CDBG homeless services set-aside, Emergency Solutions Grant (ESG), and certain local and state funds for homeless services are guided by funding policies set annually by the Continuum of Care Board.
 Coordinated Entry (CE) is a streamlined system designed to efficiently match people experiencing homelessness to available housing, emergency shelter, and services.
 CE prioritizes those who are most in need of assistance and provides crucial information that helps communities strategically allocate resources and identify gaps in service.
-In FY 2020-21, 3373 households were assisted through Coordinated Entry, and of those, 391 were entered an emergency shelter, with 444 of those individuals exiting to permanent housing.
+In FY 2021-2022, 3,962 households were assisted through CE, and of those, 391 entered an emergency shelter, with 576 individuals exiting to permanent housing.
 The Commission has also been at the forefront of redesigning the County's homeless system of care to improve the efficiency of service delivery.

-Across all homeless services programs during FY 2020-21, 1948 persons entered emergency shelters, and 359 persons served through emergency shelters exited homelessness to permanent housing (18%).
-Rapid re-housing assistance ended homeless episodes for 816 households out of 1538 households served (53%).
-A total of 3767 households were assisted using a combination of coordinated entry, street outreach, and day services; 17% of them accessed temporary or permanent Housing through those services
+Across all homeless services programs during FY 2021-2022, 1,709 persons entered emergency shelters, and 328 persons served through emergency shelters exited homelessness to permanent housing (19%).
+Rapid re-housing assistance ended homeless episodes for 560 households out of 1,439 households served (39%).
+A total of 4,240 households were assisted using a combination of coordinated entry, street outreach, and day services; 17% of them accessed temporary or permanent housing through those services

-In the area of Non-Housing Community Development, the Commission staff worked closely with community development staff in Urban County member jurisdictions over the past year providing guidance for selecting projects that Affirmatively Further Fair Housing, projects that needed predevelopment funds, and projects that could proceed quickly with an infusion of CDBG funds, asking cities to prioritize projects that could spend money first.
-Six capital improvement projects that improve accessibility for people with limited mobility were completed in FY 2020-21, and an additional 9 projects are underway throughout the Urban County.
+In the area of Non-Housing Community Development, the Commission staff worked closely with community development staff in Urban County member jurisdictions over the past year providing guidance for selecting projects that Affirmatively Further Fair Housing, projects that needed predevelopment funds, and projects that could proceed quickly with CDBG funds, asking cities to prioritize projects that could spend money first.
+Five capital improvement projects that improve accessibility for people with limited mobility were completed in FY 2021-2022, and an additional six projects are underway throughout the Urban County.

-The Commission also funded a robust Fair Housing Program in FY 2020-21.
-Fair Housing Advocates of Northern California (FHANC) processed intakes from 145 Sonoma County households made up of 266 individuals.
+The Commission also funded a robust Fair Housing Program in FY 2021-2022.
+Fair Housing Advocates of Northern California and Legal Aid of Sonoma County assisted 909 Sonoma County individuals with CDBG and CDBG-Cares Act (CDBG-CV) funds.